-The nationwide test is sent to cell towers all over New Zealand and we expect approximately three million phones are capable of receiving the alert.
+The nationwide test is sent to cell towers all over New Zealand and we expect approximately four million phones are capable of receiving the alert.

 In 2017, 2018 and 2019 we received thousands of feedback submissions from people that helped us evaluate and improve the Emergency Mobile Alert system.

 The most recent nationwide test was held on the evening of 24 November 2019.
 In consideration of the COVID-19 pandemic situation, and the potential for confusion, the 2020 nationwide test of the Emergency Mobile Alert system was cancelled.

 Following the nationwide test of Emergency Mobile Alert on 25 November 2018, the Ministry of Civil Defence & Emergency Management commissioned an independent survey.

 The survey was conducted by interviewing 1000 New Zealand mobile users aged 15 years and over.
 The survey was conducted immediately after the 2018 nationwide test between 26 November and 9 December 2018.

 The survey was conducted to look at a range of factors.